SusanRatiLane/appinventor-sources/appinventor/docs/markdown/reference/components/sensors.md

 ## Pedometer  {#Pedometer}

+This component keeps count of steps using the accelerometer.

 ### Properties  {#Pedometer-Properties}

 {:.properties}

-{:id="Pedometer.CalibrateStrideLength" .boolean .bo} *CalibrateStrideLength* :
+{:id="Pedometer.CalibrateStrideLength" .boolean .bo} *CalibrateStrideLength* : Property for CalibrateStrideLength

-{:id="Pedometer.Distance" .number .ro .bo} *Distance* : The approximate distance traveled in meters.
+{:id="Pedometer.Distance" .number .ro .bo} *Distance* : Returns the approximate distance traveled in meters.

-{:id="Pedometer.ElapsedTime" .number .ro .bo} *ElapsedTime* : Time elapsed in milliseconds since the pedometer was started.
+{:id="Pedometer.ElapsedTime" .number .ro .bo} *ElapsedTime* : Returns the time elapsed in milliseconds since the pedometer has started.

 {:id="Pedometer.Moving" .boolean .ro .bo} *Moving*
-:
+: Property for Moving

-{:id="Pedometer.SimpleSteps" .number .ro .bo} *SimpleSteps* : The number of simple steps taken since the pedometer has started.
+{:id="Pedometer.SimpleSteps" .number .ro .bo} *SimpleSteps* : Returns the number of simple steps taken since the pedometer has started.

 {:id="Pedometer.StopDetectionTimeout" .number} *StopDetectionTimeout*
-: The duration in milliseconds of idleness (no steps detected) after which to go into a "stopped" state
+: Sets the duration of idleness (no steps detected) after which to go into a "stopped" state.

 {:id="Pedometer.StrideLength" .number} *StrideLength*
-: Set the average stride length in meters.
+: Specifies the stride length in meters.
+The application can use this to explicitly set stride length to override the one calculated by the pedometer's calibration mechanism.
+ As a side effect, this method turns off calibration of stride length using the GPS.

 {:id="Pedometer.UseGPS" .boolean .wo .bo} *UseGPS*
-:
+: Property for UseGPS

-{:id="Pedometer.WalkSteps" .number .ro .bo} *WalkSteps* : the number of walk steps taken since the pedometer has started.
+{:id="Pedometer.WalkSteps" .number .ro .bo} *WalkSteps* : Returns the number of walk steps taken since the pedometer has started.

 ### Events  {#Pedometer-Events}